 Pannier bags front or back

 The pannier bags is the bag you need if you are going on longer trips or carry a lot of stuff around.
 A pannier bag can be mounted on the front or over the rear tire.
-Different location effect the balance of the bike differently.
+Different location affects the balance of the bike differently.

 Most people think of putting a pannier bag on the rear of the bike.
 But having a lot of weight in the rear creates a higher center of balance on the bike and a heavy rear end can cause the rear of the bike to swerve back and forth.